nealcrook/nascom/m5/README.md

 # M5 "a simple interpreter for the NASCOM 1"

-Execute from 0C60
+Original version loads at 0x0C50 and executes at 0C60.

 # Overview

 M5 is a simple interpreter for the NASCOM 1 and runs under NASBUG T2 or T4.
 It provides a mechanism for entering, editing and running programs.
-The total code size is about 670 bytes, allowing it to run on an unexpanded NASCOM 1 and still leave room for simple programs.
+The total code size is 671 bytes, allowing it to run on an unexpanded NASCOM 1 and still leave room for simple programs.

 # Language Features